wolfgangkeil/Attner_Keil_et_al_2019_code/README.md

 The subfolders
 lineaging_data/20degrees &
 lineaging_data/25degrees
-contain the .txt files with early somatic cell division timings for individual animals
+contain the .txt files with early somatic gonad cell division timings for individual animals

 ## HLH-2 fluorescence tracing
 Executing fluorescence_tracing_GUI(); will open a graphical user interface (GUI) which allows the user to open a micro-manager data